AVSystem/developer-zone/docs/Device_tests/Test_actions.md

  - Expected value – use it to check if there is any notification that has a given value and matches all other criteria.
  - Expected arrival order – use it to limit the validation only to one notification on a given path that arrived in a given order since the last Start Notification recording action.
 Note that the counting starts from 0 and that the Observe response is also counted if it is executed after the recording action started.
  - Timeout – if the expected notification does not arrive within this time limit, the action will fail.
- - Waiting message – a custom text that will be displayed as the test case progress message while waiting for the action execution.
+ - Waiting message – a custom text that will be displayed as the test progress message while waiting for the action execution.

 ### Start Send recording